jepstein-eagle/adaptable/packages/adaptable/readme/functions/dashboard-function.md

 ## Dashboard Visiblity Modes
 There are 3 visibility modes for the Dashboard:

-1. **Full** - This shows everything in the Dashboard - situated above the Grid - with one tab open.
+1. **Expanded** - This shows everything in the Dashboard - situated above the Grid - with one tab open.

+    > There is an alternative 'inline' Expanded view available.

 2. **Collapsed** - This shows just the Dashboard Header - situated above the Grid.